vitalets/pendings/README.md

 ```

 ## Example
-In promise-based class sometimes we store `resolve` / `reject` callbacks for future promise fulfillment.
+When working with Promises sometimes we need to store `resolve` / `reject` callbacks for future fulfillment:
-E.g.:
 ```js
 class MyClass {
     waitSomeEvent() {